kitamura102/test.tokokai.or.jp/wp-content/plugins/all-in-one-seo-pack/readme.txt

 * **Local Business SEO**
 Improve your local SEO presence with local business schema, support for multiple local store locations, business opening hours, Google Maps integration, contact info (business email, business phone, business address, etc), and more with our [Local SEO module](https://aioseo.com/features/local-seo/?utm_source=wprepo&utm_medium=link&utm_campaign=liteplugin 'Local SEO').

+* **Site Audit**
+Get a detailed report of SEO issues for all posts and terms on your site, discover why these issues are important and how you can fix them.

 * **SEO Revisions**
 Keep a [historical record of SEO changes](https://aioseo.com/seo-revisions/?utm_source=wprepo&utm_medium=link&utm_campaign=liteplugin 'SEO Revisions'), monitor the impact of changes, and restore previous versions in one click.